 The program is a well-rounded education in topics that directly relate to the profession in which they are employed.
 The bachelor degree is designed for the working funeral service apprentice or licensee.
 Students can work full-time in the funeral service profession.
 This degree is accomplished 100% online.
-The course work includes nine (9) funeral service courses and nine (9) open electives that may be used to complete the 180 required credit hours.
-The program can take up to a year pending the transfer credit evaluation.
-Mid-America College of Funeral Service is accredited by the ABFSE.
+The course-work includes nine (9) required courses and as many as twelve (12) open electives that may be used to complete the 180 required credit hours.
+The length of the program can vary pending the transfer credit evaluation and the speed at which the student wishes to proceed.